Best Beaches in West Maui Top Guide 2025

 This place is a swimmer’s paradise, and it’s the spot where outrigger canoes are launched, earning it its nickname.

-Although it’s not a renowned snorkeling spot, sea turtles are often by the rocks on the left side.
+Although it’s not a renowned snorkeling spot, sea turtles can often be found near the rocks on the left side.

 The beach has become a hit among locals, primarily because of its extensive facilities.
 Complete with lifeguards, showers, bathrooms, a pavilion, picnic tables, and grills, it’s a fantastic place for a family outing.
 The ample parking at Canoe Beach is simply a bonus!